A look back at Horizon’s first 50 years, and a vision of what the next 50 may hold for the shipping industry’s gold standard for marine logistics.

 Recruiting from the U.S. Merchant Marines

-Many of the other new hires (such as Travis Feinberg) are graduates of the U.S. Merchant Marine Academy, located in Kings Point on Long Island, not far from Horizon’s global headquarters
+Many of the other new hires are graduates of the U.S. Merchant Marine Academy, located in Kings Point on Long Island, not far from Horizon’s global headquarters

 “We’ve seen the value of hiring these young cadets when they graduate,” says Steve Leondis, “tremendous speed ramping up to understand our business.
 When we hire someone who understands the maritime industry, understands ships, then learning pure logistics is very easy for them.
 So we’re developing this young talent which we think is the future of the business.”